acgetchell/CDT-plusplus/README.md

 - Xcode Command Line Tools on macOS, or a C++23 compiler and base build environment on Linux
 - pkgx
 - Just when invoking the recipes directly; `scripts/pkgx-build.sh` does not require it
-- Python 3.12 and uv when checking or running the Python support scripts
+- Python 3.12 for native dependency bootstrap, and uv when checking or running the Python support scripts
 - Doxygen 1.17.0 and Graphviz 15.1.0 when checking or generating API documentation; pkgx can supply both

 The pkgx build and documentation launchers supply their required tools ephemerally, including Git, Bash, CMake,